 - Transferring funds from your credit card account to any other bank account

-For a full list of what your credit card issuer considers a cash advance and the charges that will you’ll incur, please see your card’s Product Disclosure Statement.
+For a full list of what your credit card issuer considers a cash advance and the charges you’ll incur, see your card’s Product Disclosure Statement.

 Why do banks charge higher interest rates for cash advances?

 Cash advances are similar to short-term loans in that they provide you with funds on short notice.
 The cash you get can then be used for anything you want, including transactions you wouldn’t normally be able to use a credit card for, such as paying other debts.
 As such, these transactions are considered as being a greater risk than standard credit card purchases.

 A higher standard interest rate can help lenders offset this risk by providing them with more potential profits when you use your card for a cash advance.
 The rates and fees applied can also help deter you from regularly using a credit card for cash advance transactions, which also reduces the potential risk for lenders.

 What fees and charges apply when using a credit card for a cash advance?

 Using your credit card for a cash advance should be a last resort, and if you do end up taking this path, remember the following.

 - Cash advance fee.
 Cash advance fees are usually charged as a percentage of the total cash advance amount.
 For example, if you withdrew $1,000 on a credit card with a cash advance fee of 3%, you would pay a fee of $30.
 This fee will add to the balance on your card and increase your interest charges.

 - Interest charges.
 Interest applies from the day you make the cash advance transaction and quickly adds up.
 For example, if your credit card had a cash advance rate of 21.99% and you made a cash advance transaction worth $1,030 (with a 3% cash advance fee), you would be charged $18.64 for the first month you carried this debt.
 If you only paid the minimum off it each month, it would take you around 9 years to pay it off and cost a total of $1,274 in interest.